The Origins of Totalitarianism: Structure and content

 Like many of Arendt's books, The Origins of Totalitarianism is structured as three essays: "Antisemitism", "Imperialism" and "Totalitarianism".
-The book describes the various preconditions and subsequent rise of anti-Semitism in central, eastern, and western Europe in the early-to-mid 19th century; then examines the New Imperialism, from 1884 to the start of the First World War (1914–18); then traces the emergence of racism as an ideology, and its modern application as an “ideological weapon for imperialism”, by the Boers during the Great Trek in the early 19th century (1830s–40s).
+The book describes the various preconditions and subsequent rise of antisemitism in central, eastern, and western Europe in the early-to-mid 19th century; then examines the New Imperialism, from 1884 to the start of the First World War (1914–1918); then traces the emergence of racism as an ideology, and its modern application as an “ideological weapon for imperialism”, by the Boers during the Great Trek in the early 19th century (1830s–1840s).

-In this book, Arendt argues that totalitarianism was a "novel form of government," that "differs essentially from other forms of political oppression known to us such as despotism, tyranny and dictatorship" in that it applied terror to subjugate mass populations rather than just political adversaries.
-Further, Arendt states that, owing to its peculiar ideology and the role assigned to it in its apparatus of coercion, "totalitarianism has discovered a means of dominating and terrorizing human beings from within" She further contends that Jewry was not the operative factor in the Holocaust, but merely a convenient proxy.
-That totalitarianism in Germany was, in the end, about terror and consistency, not eradicating Jews only.
+In this book, Arendt argues that totalitarianism is a "novel form of government," that "differs essentially from other forms of political oppression known to us such as despotism, tyranny and dictatorship", because terror is used against entire populations rather than just political opponents.
+Additionally, she notes that because of its unique ideology and structural use of coercion, "totalitarianism has discovered a means of dominating and terrorizing human beings from within".
+She further contends that Jewry was not the operative factor in the Holocaust, but merely a convenient proxy: that totalitarianism in Germany was, in the end, about terror and consistency, not eradicating Jews only.
 A key concept arising from this book was the application of Kant's phrase "Radical Evil", which she applied to the men who created and carried out such tyranny and their depiction of their victims as "Superfluous People".